Capstone-Projects-2025-Spring/project-piggyback-learning-team-1/documentation/docs/requirements/features-and-requirements.md

   <li>Question will automatically be read out loud</li>

   <li>Users shall have the option to skip the question</li>
+  <li>After answering incorrectly, users cannot reselect options that they have previously selected</li>

   <li>
     Users will receive a session recap at the end of the video